Text size

 Where The Dementia Service fits in

-The Dementia Service initiates and reviews anti-dementia medication, signposts to local non-pharmacological options, and writes to your GP for shared-care prescribing.
+The Dementia Service assesses, diagnoses, and initiates and reviews anti-dementia medication directly where clinically appropriate, and signposts to local non-pharmacological options, with no GP referral needed.
 Where appropriate, the service can also discuss eligibility for clinical trials.

 Frequently asked questions